johnstonmatt/palettable/README.md

 # palettable

+### you have a bunch of colours you like and look them up all the time don't you?

 ![website with colors and corresponding hex codes](https://serveon.site/palettable.png)

 I found myself frequently using the same colors in apps, which resulted in me frequently opening up my own project implementations to dig for them